github/semantic/semantic-analysis/README.md

 Program analysis by abstract definitional interpretation.

+## Goals

+The goal of this package is to provide

+1. general facilities for performing program analysis of programs via abstract (definitional) interpretation of an intermediate language,

+2. conveniences to aid in translating programs in arbitrary surface languages into said intermediate language,

+3. facilities for tailoring and tuning program analyses to vary performance, precision, and sensitivities, and

+4. a small variety of specific program analyses to serve both as examples and as useful tools in their own right.

 ## Development

 This project consists of a Haskell package named `semantic-analysis`.
 The library’s sources are in [`src`][].